AppsFlyerKnowledge/devhub/docs/guides/sdks/getting-started/ad-revenue.md

 - Has better data freshness and earlier availability in AppsFlyer.
 - Supports SKAN.

-The ad revenue SDK connector sends impression revenue data to the AppsFlyer SDK.
-An ad revenue event, af_ad_revenue, is generated and sent to the platform.
-These impression events are collected and processed in AppsFlyer, and the revenue is attributed to the original UA source.
+The AppsFlyer SDK sends impression revenue data to AppsFlyer.
+The impression revenue data is collected and processed in AppsFlyer, and the revenue is attributed to the original UA source.

 AppsFlyer ad revenue SDK connector instructions for various platforms:
 [block:html]